smart-on-fhir/cumulus-library/docs/first-time-setup.md

 [Cumulus Aggregator](https://docs.smarthealthit.org/cumulus/aggregator/)
 - `generate-sql` and `generate-md` both create documentation artifacts, for users authoring studies
+- 'study-version' can provide the versions of one or more individual studies
-- `--version` will provide the installed version of `cumulus-library`, and `--study-version [name]` will provide the version of a given study.
+- `--version` will provide the installed version of `cumulus-library`

 You can use `--target` to specify a specific study to be run.
 You can use it multiple times to configure several studies in order.
-You can use `--study-dir` to target a directory where you are working on studies/working with studies that aren't available to install with `pip`
+You can use `--study-dir` with most arguments to target a directory where you are working on studies/working with studies that aren't available to install with `pip`

 Several `pip` installable studies will automatically be added to the list of available